RichardKaranuMbuti/RAG_PDF_Chatbot/README.md

 # RAG_Chatbot
-A full stack chatbot to answer from uploaded documents as well as OpenAI
-# How to Run RAG_Chatbot

 RAG_Chatbot is a full stack chatbot application built with Django that allows users to upload documents and get answers from those documents using a retrieval-augmented generation (RAG) model.
 The chatbot also utilizes OpenAI for additional context and responses.
+Upload your pdfs and chat with them

+# How to Run

 ## Prerequisites